Frequently Asked Questions

 As FVB De Boer we offer independent advice and extensive personal service in order to help you achieve your financial goals, now and in the future, via tailored solutions.

-Studies show that a financial plan can benefit people at all income levels and all ages – but not a lot of people know this.
-In fact, financial plans are already recommended for people in their 20s.
-If you look at people who are financially successful, most of them have been making very smart financial decisions all their life.
+Studies show that a financial plan can benefit people of all income levels and all ages.
+If you look at people who are financially successful, most of them have been making smart financial decisions all their life.
 Wealth building takes years and years, but it is never too late to begin.
 So start with an independent financial advisor who can help you determine what to do.

-Gives us a call in order to see what we can do for you.
+Give us a call in order to see what we can do for you.

 It all starts with a cup of coffee and a introductory meeting.
 Here we will assess your individual financial goals and attitude to risk.
 This includes information on how much you want to invest, how much return you want, when you will need to access your money, and how much you are willing to risk losing.